Daiki Hashioka

-Daiki Hashioka (橋岡 大樹, Hashioka Daiki) is a Japanese professional footballer who plays as a right-back for Czech First League club Slavia Prague and the Japan national team.
+Daiki Hashioka (橋岡 大樹, Hashioka Daiki) is a Japanese professional footballer who plays as a right-back or centre-back for Bundesliga club Borussia Mönchengladbach, on loan from Czech First League club Slavia Prague, and the Japan national team.

 Club career

 Urawa Reds

 Daiki Hashioka joined J1 League club Urawa Reds in 2017.
 On 30 August, he debuted in J.League Cup (v Cerezo Osaka).
 On 6 March 2019, Hashioka made his AFC Champions League debut, at 19 years old, scoring twice in a 3–0 victory over Thai club Buriram United.

 Sint–Truiden

 On 31 January 2021, Hashioka joined Sint-Truiden on loan for the remainder of the 2020–21 season.
 Hashioka made his debut in European football on 28 February 2021, as a substitute in a 2–0 defeat to Eupen.
 Hashioka joined Sint-Truiden permanently at the end of the season, scoring his first goal for the club on 17 September 2023, in a 2–0 victory over Mechelen.